Affine Connections in Quantum Gravity and New Scalar Fields: VII. Extension of Einstein's Theory of Gravity

-As a first approximation, we can use semiclassical and classical theories like quantum and classical fields in curved spaces to find the effects of $({\Psi}, {\Phi})$ when the full quantum theory is not much significant.
+We can use classical theories and quantum field theory in curved spaces to find the effects of ${\Phi}$ and ${\Psi}$.
 This will be useful in cosmic epoch.
-Lastly, the action for scalar-tensor theories is given by [6]:
+We now compare the following action discussed in the present article: